SherlockPsy/Life/TOTAL_PLAN.md

 ================================================================================

 0. Purpose
-A first exchange exists as written public text.
+A first exchange exists as written public evidence.
 You write.
 Rebecca may or may not write.

 1. Required invocations